-Felt is produced by matting, condensing and pressing fibres together.
+Felt Felt is produced by matting, condensing and pressing fibres together.
 Felt can be made of natural fibres such as wool or animal fur, or from synthetic fibres such as petroleum-based acrylic or acrylonitrile or wood pulp-based rayon.
 Thread Thread is made from a wide variety of materials.
 Where a thread is stronger than the material that it is being used to join, if seams are placed under strain the material may tear before the thread breaks.
 Garments are usually sewn with threads of lesser strength than the fabric so that if stressed the seam will break before the garment.
-Past and Present Designers and their creations celebrated George Carwardine (1887- 1947) was a car designer and, at the time he invented the Angle poise lamp, (as a freelance) design consultant specialising in vehicle suspension systems.
+Past and Present Designers and their creations celebrated as lesson starters.
+History of design.
+Stella McCartney Vivienne Wortwood History of design.